siddharth-maharana/siddharth-maharana.github.io/_pages/group.md

 author_profile: true
 ---

-> We are looking for motivated **PhD students, Master's students, undergraduate interns, and project students** interested in observational astrophysics or astronomical instrumentation development, including software development.
+> *"The road to wisdom?*
 >
+> *Well, it's plain*
+>
+> *and simple to express:*
+>
+> *Err and err and err again,*
+>
+> *but less and less and less."*
+>
+> — **Piet Hein**

+---

+Students in the group have the opportunity to participate in every stage of an instrumentation project—from scientific motivation and concept development to optical and optomechanical design, laboratory characterisation, commissioning, observations, data analysis, and publication.
+Depending on the project, there are also opportunities to collaborate internationally and observe at leading astronomical facilities.
+I strongly believe that the best way to learn is by doing, making mistakes, and continually improving.

+> **📢 We are recruiting!**
+>
+> We are looking for motivated **PhD students, Master's students, undergraduate interns, and project students** interested in **observational astrophysics**, **astronomical instrumentation**, and **scientific software development**.
+>
-> If you enjoy building instruments that enable new discoveries, please get in touch.
-Students from **Physics, Astronomy, Engineering, and related disciplines** are encouraged to contact me.
+> Students from **Physics, Astronomy, Engineering, and related disciplines** are encouraged to get in touch.
+>
+> **Open positions:** Recruitment announcements will be posted here as positions become available.
+Prospective students are nevertheless welcome to contact me to discuss potential opportunities.

 ## Opportunities
-> Please look out this space for future annoucements.

 ### PhD Students